-There will be a need for introductory meetings so that the child can decide whether (s)he wishes the appointment to be made, and if not, the local authority should consider whether the appointment of another person might be possible and appropriate.
+There will be a need for introductory meetings so that the child can decide whether they wish the appointment to be made, and if not, the local authority should consider whether the appointment of another person might be possible and appropriate.

-In a very limited number of circumstances there may be a relative who would be appropriate to fulfil the role of an independent visitor and this arrangement might be the child’s preferred option.
-It will be important to distinguish between the small minority of cases where the designation of a relative or friend as the child’s visitor is appropriate and the more common situation where the child has ongoing contact with relatives and friends.
-In the latter situation such contacts will be encouraged and expenses may be paid without changing the status to that of an independent visitor (see Contact Policy for Looked after Children).
+In a very limited number of circumstances there may be a relative who would be appropriate to fulfil the role of an independent visitor and this arrangement might be the child's preferred option.
+It will be important to distinguish between the small minority of cases where the designation of a relative or friend as the child's visitor is appropriate and the more common situation where the child has ongoing contact with relatives and friends.
+In the latter situation such contacts will be encouraged and expenses may be paid without changing the status to that of an independent visitor.

 Being 'independent' means that an independent visitor must not be connected with the local authority as a result of: